 6. Fried Eggs — Fry up your eggs in rotating fats for different flavors.
 We routinely use red palm oil, coconut oil, butter and tallow.

 7. Eggs Poached in Marinara, an idea from Food Renegade — This is really yummy!
 It's a good way to keep the carbs down without any sacrifice in satisfaction.

 8. Pickled Eggs* — Thank you, Marg, for this idea!
 Use up leftover juices from lacto-ferments.
 Recently, I used up pickle juice from… lacto-fermented pickles.
-And yesterday, Paul commented to use the leftover juice from pickled beets/turnips for this.
+And a reader let me know he uses the leftover juice from pickled beets/turnips for this.
 I bet those eggs would be gorgeous and delicious!

 Here's how to do it: Plop the hard-boiled eggs in the juices; you can fit about 8 eggs in a quart size jar and cover.
 If the juice is ripe with beneficial bacteria (lactobacilli), it is safe to leave out at room temperature for a day (possibly more).
 Otherwise, transfer to the refrigerator right away to develop flavor.